All The Money In The World

-The arrival of a top-notch new thriller—pounding with excitement and suffused with the kind of mote-flecked grandeur that director Ridley Scott seems to conjure effortlessly—should be news enough, but there’s something that must be addressed first.
-Christopher Plummer, as the billionaire J. Paul Getty (All the Money in the World’s thorny antagonist of sorts), is a wondrously stubborn and ominous presence.
-An evil magician pulling a fortune out of the Saudi desert yet turning a blind eye to the 1973 kidnapping of his grandson, Getty is a hissable figure but Plummer makes him impossibly magnetic: petty, consumed with money, prone to self-mythologizing, the lord of a dusty English mansion he seems to occupy alone.
+The arrival of a top-notch new thriller – pounding with excitement and suffused with the kind of mote-flecked grandeur that director Ridley Scott seems to conjure effortlessly – should be news enough, but there’s something that must be addressed first.
+Christopher Plummer, as the billionaire J Paul Getty (‘All the Money in the World’’s thorny antagonist of sorts), is a wondrously stubborn and ominous presence.
+An evil magician pulling a fortune out of the Saudi desert yet turning a blind eye to the 1973 kidnapping of his grandson, Getty is a hissable figure but Plummer makes him impossibly magnetic: petty, consumed with money, prone to self-mythologising, the lord of a dusty English mansion he seems to occupy alone.

-Is it too catty to suggest that maybe some cash could have been spent on digitally replacing Mark Wahlberg?
+Is it too catty to suggest that perhaps some cash could have been spent on digitally replacing Mark Wahlberg?
 As Fletcher Chase, an ex-CIA spy and Getty’s security expert who bonds with Gail on her quest to get her boy back, he feels too modern for the otherwise pitch-perfect period effort.
 It’s a small quibble.
-The film reminds us that, onscreen and off, bumps along the road of life can often be surmounted by money carefully applied, but a tenacious mother (or director) is what ultimately makes the difference.
+The film reminds us that, onscreen and off, bumps along the road of life can often be surmounted by carefully applied money, but a tenacious mother (or director) is what ultimately makes the difference.

 Cast and crew